yavuzmetinkoc/ngTwitter/README.md

 1. Passing down and pushing up states between parent components and child components by using `@Input()` and `@Output()` decorators.
 2. Passing down states from parent components by useing `@ViewChild()` decorator.

-But those caseses mainly mean states are handled by the parent components.
-Personally, I prefer decouple the relationship betweens components and services exactly like what we do in React and Redux.
+But those caseses mainly mean states are handled by the components.
+Personally, I prefer to decouple the relationship betweens components and services exactly like what we do in React and Redux.
 So...

 3. Observable Data Service.